tdwaf/doc.jp/docs/goals/long-term.md

 ## Goals

-- Take and Pass the JLPT N3
-- Play Persona 5 Royal in Japanese with Japanese Subtitles by my 29th birthday
+- [ ] Read and understand every sign in Persona 5 Royal
-- Watch `Parasyte: The Maxim` in japanese with Japanese subtitles by my 29th birthday
+- [ ] Read Uzumaki (first junji ito novel I read), in Japanese
+- [ ] Watch the Parasyte anime (first anime I watched) in Japanese (with Japanese subtitles if I can find them)
+- [ ] Have first italki conversation in Japanese

+## 'Forever' away goals

+- [ ] Travel to Japan and speak Japanese to a native there
+- [ ] Order food in Japanese